 12. UE1 may send a request for specific assistance data to the LMF.

 13. LMF sends the requested assistance data to UE1, and UE1 forwards the assistance data received from LMF to UE2/.../UEn.
-The assistance data may assist UEs 1 to n to obtain Sidelink location measurements at step 15 and/or may assist UE1 to calculate Sidelink positioning/ranging location results at step 16.
+The assistance data may assist UEs 1 to n to obtain Sidelink location measurements at step 15 and/or may assist UE1 to calculate Ranging/Sidelink positioning location results at step 16.

 NOTE 4: Steps 10 and 11 can be omitted if UE1 includes a message containing the capabilities of UEs 1 to n in the SL-MO-LR request at step 8.
 Step 12 can be omitted if UE1 includes a message containing the request for specific assistance data in the SL-MO-LR request at step 8.

-Editor's note: Whether step 10-11 are needed will be aligned with RAN WGs.

-14. If the SL-MO-LR request at step 8 indicated location calculation assistance is needed and/or indicated transfer of Sidelink positioning/ranging location results to an LCS Client or AF, the LMF sends a request for location information to UE1 and may also send a request for location information to UE2/.../UEn if it is served by the LMF.
-If LMF determines to apply UE based SL Positioning, LMF includes in the request the indication of UE based SL Positioning.
+14. If the SL-MO-LR request at step 8 indicated location calculation assistance is needed and/or indicated transfer of Ranging/Sidelink positioning location results to an LCS Client or AF, the LMF sends a request for location information to UE1.
+If LMF determines to apply UE based Sidelink Positioning, LMF includes in the request the indication of UE based Sidelink Positioning.
 LMF may also provide the list of candidate Located UE(s), if absolute location is requested at step 8.
 If scheduled location time is received at step 14.
 LMF may include a scheduled location time.

 Editor's note: It needs to be aligned with RAN WG2 if the list of candidate Located UE(s) is provided in step 13 or step 14.

-15. UE1 instigates a Sidelink positioning/ranging procedure among UEs 1 to n in which UEs 1 to n obtain Sidelink location measurements and UEs 2 to n transfer their Sidelink location measurements to UE 1 and/or to the LMF (depending on the assistance requested).
+15. UE1 instigates a Ranging/Sidelink positioning procedure among UEs 1 to n in which UEs 1 to n obtain Sidelink location measurements and UEs 2 to n transfer their Sidelink location measurements to UE 1 and/or to the LMF (depending on the assistance requested).
 If scheduled location time is received at step 14, Sidelink positioning/ranging is performed at the scheduled location time.

 16. If Target UE's absolute location information is required at step 8 and if absolute location of Located UE(s) is not available, the Target UE sends a request to the Located UE(s) to trigger 5GC-MO-LR procedure to let the Located UE(s) acquire their own absolute location.
 The QoS requirement received at step 8 is included in the request, which is used to derive the QoS for Located UE(s) positioning.

-17. If LMF determines to use UE based calculation, at least one of UE1/.../UEn calculates Sidelink positioning/ranging location results based on the Sidelink location measurements obtained at step 15 and possibly using assistance data received at step 13.
-The Sidelink positioning/ranging location results can include absolute locations, relative locations or ranges and directions related to the UEs 1 to n.
+17. If LMF determined in step 14 to use UE based calculation, at least one of UE1/.../UEn calculates Ranging/Sidelink positioning location results based on the Sidelink location measurements obtained at step 15 and possibly using assistance data received at step 13.
+The Ranging/Sidelink positioning location results can include absolute locations, relative locations i.e, distance and/or directions related to the UEs 1 to n.

-18. If UE1 received a request for location information at step 14, UE1 sends a response to the LMF and includes the Sidelink location measurements obtained at step 15, the Sidelink positioning/ranging location results obtained at step 17 if step 17 was performed, or Located UE's absolute location obtained at step 16.
+18. If UE1 received a request for location information at step 14, UE1 sends a response to the LMF and includes the Sidelink location measurements obtained at step 15, the Ranging/Sidelink positioning location results obtained at step 17 if step 17 was performed, or Located UE's absolute location obtained at step 16.